 Understand and use the Journeys visualizations

 Each Journeys chart consists of the Pathfinder and Journey Map visualizations.
-Both views will tell you something different about the customer journey your users are experiencing.
+Both views tell you something different about the customer journey your users are experiencing.
 Navigate between them by selecting the appropriate tab along the top of the chart area.

 In any of these analyses, you can: